 Create a schedule and stick to it.
-It’s no secret that kids function better with routines and schedules.
+It’s no secret that kids function better with routines and schedules specially on holiday.
 If you’re sharing custody with your ex, try to come up with a set schedule for time spent at each household.
 And stick to it.
 Don’t expect your kids to be flexible with this schedule.
 As they get older and time passes, they will learn to be flexible when things come up, but in the beginning, you should stick to the schedule strictly.

 Set routines.
 Kids make transitions easier when they know what to expect.
 If you have clear routines in place, there will be no guessing as to what is supposed to happen.
 If the kids know that on Mondays and Tuesdays, Mom picks them up from school, after they settle into the routine, the transition from school to home with Mom will become easier.